KB429861/beginners-tutorial/README.md

 All the necessary information can be found in the [official documentation](https://www.playframework.com/documentation/1.4.x/home).

+#### Practice

+Create an expense tracker application that combines Play Framework and AngularJS.

+Create a simple interface you can use to add and categorize your expenses.
+Generate monthly reports based on the inputs and write custom alerts.

 ## Spring Framework

 [Spring Boot](https://projects.spring.io/spring-boot/) is a framework for easy Spring application creation.